Mekhlabhishek/Test1/book/chapter-2.md

-In this chapter, we will be writing a program with [webdriverio](https://webdriver.io).
-This program will go to [qa.aceinvoice.com](http://qa.aceinvoice.com) and will complete signup procedure.
+In this chapter, we will be write a program that will go to [qa.aceinvoice.com](http://qa.aceinvoice.com) and will complete signup procedure.

-## Writing and understanding basic program
+## Writing and understanding a basic program

 Create a file by executing the following command.